-Name of the Islant Ventures ership interest(%) Name of the Joint Ventures Nature Nature of business 31 March 2024 31 March 2023 Techno Electromech Private Limited, India Manufacturing of light emitting diodes, lighting and luminaires, and LED drivers.
+Name of the Joint Ventures Nature of Business Proportion of ownership interest(%) 31 March 2025 31 March 2024 Manufacturing of light emitting diodes, lighting and luminaires, and LED drivers.
 50% 50%

-- (i) The Group has entered into Joint venture agreements with the co-venturer and hence the investment in the above entity is treated as Joint Venture.
+- (i) The Group has entered into joint venture agreements with the co-venturer and hence the investment in the above entity is treated as Joint Venture.
 Both the venturers have joint control on the entities.
-Accordingly, the Group has consolidated the above Joint Ventures using equity method. - (ii) The joint venture has accumulated losses as at 31 March 2024.
-The Group has recognised its share of losses upto the aggregate of its investments in shares in the joint venture in previous year.
-The Group has discontinued recognising its share of further losses in absence of any legal or constructive obligations towards the joint venture.
-Unrecognised share of the Group's loss is ₹ 16.43 million for the year ended 31 March 2024 (for the year ended 31 March 2023: ₹ 44.35 million).
+Accordingly, the Group has consolidated the above Joint Ventures using equity method. - (ii) The joint venture has accumulated losses as at 31 March 2025.
+The Group has recognised its share of losses upto the aggregate of its investments in shares in the joint venture.
+The Group will resume recognizing its share of surplus only after its share of the surpluses equals the share of deficits not recognized, if the joint venture subsequently reports profit.
+Group's share of loss is ₹ 7.98 million for the year ended 31 March 2025 (for the year ended 31 March 2024: ₹ 16.43 million).
+Unrecognized share of Group's loss up to 31 March 2025 is ₹ 161.39 million (31 March 2024: ₹ 153.41 million).